PurwadhikaDev/ZetaSquadTeam_JC_DS_VL_05_FinalProject/readme.md

 - Education is a minor yet crucial thing to consider.
 According to our findings, there are many subscribers with a strong educational background.
 We feel that an intelligent person with some understanding of investing will take some extra time to understand the offer presented.

--We can also adding another related features such as saving balances
+- We can also adding another related features such as saving balances